-In principal, the food chains of our Southwestern deserts function just like the food chains of forests, grassy plains, swamplands or any other biologically distinctive region.
+The food chains of Southwestern deserts work just like the food chains of forests, grassy plains, swamplands or any other region.

 Energy and the Food Chain

-The first link in the food chain. - Producers
+The First Link in the Food Chain - Producers [Plants]

-The plants, or the “producers,” capture the energy from the sun and is the first link in the food chain.
+Plants, or producers, capture the energy from the sun and are the first link in the food chain.

-Energy essential for the growth of all organisms, the processes of life and the actions of animals enters the food chain through the plants, in the form of light from the sun.
+Energy is essential for the growth of all organisms, the processes of life and the actions of animals.
+Energy enters the food chain through plants, as they capture and change the energy of the sun.

-Energy the capacity for causing something to happen is used by plants to grow and reproduce.
-It is used by animals to grow, reproduce and move.
-It is used by you to grow, run, swim or study.
+Energy creates the power to make something to happen, like breathing, or movement.
+Energy is used by plants to grow and to reproduce.
+It's used by animals too, to grow, to reproduce and to move.
+People use energy too, just as animals do.

-One is “potential” energy, or energy that is stored, like a savings account, available for spending.
+1) Potential energy is energy that's stored, like a savings account, available for spending.
 Potential energy is stored, for example, in a battery, an apple or in gasoline.

-The second state is “kinetic” energy, or energy that is being spent to cause something to happen, like growth, reproduction or movement.
+2) Kinetic energy is energy that's being spent to cause something to happen, like growth, reproduction or movement.

-Energy begins to flow through the food chain when plant tissue is consumed by animals, for instance, insects, reptiles, birds, or mammals.
-Animals that eat only plants are called “herbivores.”
+Energy begins to flow through the food chain when plants are eaten by animals, like insects, reptiles, birds, or mammals.
+Animals that eat only plants are called herbivores.
 They are the second link in the food chain.

-Energy moves through another link in the food chain when herbivores’ flesh is consumed by animals such as spiders, snakes, and hawks.
-Animals that eat only other animals’ flesh are called “carnivores.”
+Energy moves through another link in the food chain when animals such as spiders, snakes, and hawks eat an herbivore.
+Animals that eat only other animals are called carnivores.
 They are the third link in the food chain.

 Energy moves through still another link with carnivores that eat other carnivores.
-These include, for instance, spider wasps, which may hunt tarantulas; snakes, which may eat other snakes; eagles, which may eat goshawks; and gray foxes, which may eat shrews.
+These include spider wasps, which may hunt tarantulas; snakes, which may eat other snakes; eagles, which may eat goshawks; and gray foxes, which may eat shrews.
 These carnivores are a fourth link in the food chain.

-Energy moves in more diverse ways with animals that eat both plants and other animals.
-These include, for example, earwigs, which eat flowers and flies; collared lizards, which eat various fruits and insects; gila woodpeckers, which eat fruits and insects; and coyotes, which eat fruits and small animals.
-These animals, called “omnivores,” can be a second, third or fourth link in the food chain!
+Energy moves in even more different ways with animals that eat both plants and other animals.
+These include earwigs, which eat flowers and flies; collared lizards, which eat various fruits and insects; gila woodpeckers, which eat fruits and insects; and coyotes, which eat fruits and small animals.
+These animals, called omnivores can be a second, third or fourth link in the food chain.

-Energy moves through the final link in the food chain with microscopic animals called “decomposers,” which feed on any remaining dead plant and animal tissue and animal waste.
-With time, these tiny organisms fungi and bacteria break down decaying organic matter, converting it into carbon dioxide and water - making them available for plants to use in the process of photosynthesis.
-This makes it possible for the cycle of energy to move through a living community all over again.
+Energy moves through the final link in the food chain with microscopic animals called decomposers, which feed on any remaining dead plant and animal tissue and animal waste.
+Over time, these tiny fungi and bacteria break down decaying organic matter, converting it into carbon dioxide and water.
+The freed carbon dioxide and water are then available again for plants to use in the process of photosynthesis.
+This makes it possible for the cycle of energy to move through the living community all over again.

-As you might imagine, energy follows very complex and constantly changing routes through the food chains because communities of plants and animals may consist of tens of thousands of species that change constantly with the seasons and the years.
-Indeed, you can visualize the process as an interlocking web of food chains.
+Energy follows constantly changing routes throughout food chains.
+Communities of plants and animals may be made up of tens of thousands of species that change with the seasons and the years.
+This process forms an interlocking web of food chains.

 by Jay W. Sharp